SteeltoeOSS/Documentation/docs/management/info.md

 See the [HTTP Access](/docs/3/management/using-endpoints#http-access) section to see the overall steps required to enable HTTP access to endpoints in an ASP.NET Core application.

+To add the actuator to the service container and map its route, use any of the `AddInfoActuator` extension methods from `ManagementHostBuilderExtensions`.

-To add the Info actuator to the service container, you can use any of the `AddInfoActuator()` extension methods from `EndpointServiceCollectionExtensions`.
+Alternatively, first, add the Info actuator to the service container, use any of the `AddInfoActuator()` extension methods from `EndpointServiceCollectionExtensions`.

-To add the Info actuator middleware to the ASP.NET Core pipeline, use the `UseInfoActuator()` extension method from `EndpointApplicationBuilderExtensions`.
+Then add the Info actuator middleware to the ASP.NET Core pipeline, use the `Map<InfoEndpoint>()` extension method from `ActuatorRouteBuilderExtensions`.

 The following example shows how to enable the info endpoint and how to add a custom `IInfoContributor` to the service container by adding `ArbitraryInfoContributor` as a singleton.
 Once that is done, the info endpoint discovers and uses it during info requests.

 ```csharp
 public class Startup